Ex-Green Beret led failed attempt to oust Venezuela’s Maduro

 Many saw the plan as foolhardy and there appears to have been no serious attempt to seek U.S. military support.

-“There was no chance they were going to succeed without direct U.S. military intervention,” said Mattos, the former Navy SEAL who spent two weeks in September training the volunteers in basic tactical medicine on behalf of his non-profit, Stronghold Rescue & Relief, which works in combat zones.
+“There was no chance they were going to succeed without direct U.S. military intervention,” said Mattos, the former Navy SEAL who spent two weeks in September training the volunteers in basic tactical medicine on behalf of his non-profit, which works in combat zones.

 Mattos visited the camps after hearing about them from a friend working in Colombia.
 He said he never met Goudreau.